ConnaaaR69/ATCgame/README.md

 - After selecting a aircraft, clicking on a location on the canvas will cause a waypoint for the aircraft to be created.
 The aircraft will turn and fly towards this waypoint.

--~~ If a helicopter is selected use the 'H' Key to hover, 'G' key to resume flight.~~ _(Helicopters are completely non functional as of writing)_
+- ~~If a helicopter is selected use the 'H' Key to hover, 'G' key to resume flight.~~ _(Helicopters are completely non functional as of writing)_

 - ~~If aircraft come within 10 px of eachother a countdown will begin and the game will end after 40 seconds.~~